tiecoeletrica/EcoApp_Backend_Nest/documentation/notes.md

 - sort data on fetch movimentation-budgets by material [x]
 - badges and summary on readme [x]
 - split logic between Administrator and Storekeeper Leader [x]
+- only Storekeepers Leaders and Administrators can create new accounts [x]
-- Create a away to migrate the schemas of "/src/infra/database/bigquery/schemas" from files to tables on bigquery []
+- create a away to migrate the schemas of "/src/infra/database/bigquery/schemas" from files to tables on bigquery []
 - on budgets-materials put show observation with replaced material []
-- Review edit budget by material scrip []
+- review edit budget by material scrip []
 - create use cases to first login and password recover []

 # Test 1 file